momentohq/standards-and-practices/docs/client-specifications/feature-matrix.md

 This page should serve as a checklist for developers who are preparing the client library for a given language for a 1.0 release.

+This page is not intended to provide in-depth detail about each of these feature sets.
+For more information on the scope of the various features see the specifications documents:

+* [Configuration Specification](./configuration.md) - covers Configuration interface, pre-built Configuration objects, Retry strategies, Logging, Middleware, etc.
+* [Error Handling Specification](./error-handling.md) - covers what API response objects should look like, how errors are surfaced to users, etc.

 ## Features / Requirements

 * `Release`: Repo has been set up according to our [SDK release process](https://github.com/momentohq/standards-and-practices/blob/main/docs/momento-sdk-release-process.md) and binary artifacts are published to the appropriate package repository for the language.
-* `Get/Set APIs`: Support for basic get/set APIs, with Strings or byte arrays.
+* `Get/Set APIs`: Support for basic cache CRUD operations and get/set APIs, with Strings or byte arrays.
 * `Examples`: Repo includes example code that is tested in CI
+* `Integration Tests`: Repo includes tests that cover all supported APIs, executed against a live Momento server (or momento-local when it becomes available)
 * `Error Handling`: SDK has been updated to be consistent with [Momento error handling specifications](https://github.com/momentohq/standards-and-practices/blob/main/docs/client-specifications/error-handling.md).
 * `Config`: Provides Configuration interface that can be used to adjust relevant settings as per [Momento configuration specification](https://github.com/momentohq/standards-and-practices/blob/main/docs/client-specifications/configuration.md).
 * `Retries`: Basic retry support for failed requests, and the ability for a user to configure a custom retry strategy.